pagkly/Zed/Investopedia4/How a Free Trade Agreement (FTA) Works.md

 ### Key Takeaways

 -   _Free trade agreements reduce or eliminate barriers to trade across international borders._
--   _Free trade is the opposite of trade protectionism._
+-   _Free trade is the opposite of trade [[Protectionism|protectionism]]._
 -   _In the U.S. and the E.U., free trade agreements do not come without regulations and oversight._

 For example, a nation might allow free trade with another nation, with exceptions that forbid the import of specific drugs not approved by its regulators, or animals that have not been vaccinated, or processed foods that do not meet its standards.

-The benefits of free trade were outlined in _On the Principles of Political Economy and Taxation,_ published by economist David Ricardo in 1817.
+The benefits of free trade were outlined in _On the Principles of Political Economy and [[Taxation]],_ published by economist [[David Ricardo]] in 1817.

-Or, it might have policies in place that exempt specific products from tariff-free status in order to protect home producers from foreign competition in their industries.
+Or, it might have policies in place that exempt specific products from [[Tariff|tariff]]-free status in order to protect home producers from foreign competition in their industries.

-### The Economics of Free Trade
+### The [[Economics]] of Free Trade

 In principle, free trade on the international level is no different from trade between neighbors, towns, or states.
 However, it allows businesses in each country to focus on producing and selling the goods that best use their resources while other businesses import goods that are scarce or unavailable domestically.
 That mix of local production and foreign trade allows economies to experience faster growth while better meeting the needs of its consumers.

-This view was first popularized in 1817 by economist David Ricardo in his book, _On the Principles of Political Economy and Taxation_.
+This view was first popularized in 1817 by economist [[David Ricardo]] in his book, _On the Principles of Political Economy and Taxation_.
 He argued that free trade expands the diversity and lowers the prices of goods available in a nation while better exploiting its homegrown resources, knowledge, and specialized skills.1

 ### Public Opinion on Free Trade

 Few issues divide economists and the general public as much as free trade.
 Research suggests that faculty economists at American universities are seven times more likely to support free-trade policies than the general public.
-In fact, the American economist [[Milton Friedman]](https://www.investopedia.com/terms/m/milton-friedman.asp) said: “The economics profession has been almost unanimous on the subject of the desirability of free trade.”2
+In fact, the American economist [[Milton Friedman]](https://www.investopedia.com/terms/m/milton-friedman.asp) said: “The [[Economics|economics]] profession has been almost unanimous on the subject of the desirability of free trade.”2

 Free-trade policies have not been as popular with the general public.
 The key issues include unfair competition from countries where lower labor costs allow price-cutting and a loss of good-paying jobs to manufacturers abroad.